Simple Italian Mac and Cheese + Video

 Surprisingly, yes!
 Allow it to cool before transferring to a freezer-safe plastic bag or container.
 Store for up to 3 months and thaw in the refrigerator before reheating.

-If you plan to freeze the entire batch, undercook the noodles just a bit so they don’t become mushy when thawed and reheated.
+If you plan to freeze the entire batch of this Italian macaroni and cheese, undercook the noodles just a bit so they don’t become mushy when thawed and reheated.

 Other Easy Italian Pasta Recipes